Contributed by: Doug Webb

 Wood-destroying insects can be a home's worst enemy.
 A VA termite inspection may uncover an existing infestation or damage from past infestations.
 It may also provide insight into conditions that could be vulnerable to pests.

 While termites often come to mind when discussing wood-destroying insects, they are one of several types of wood-destroying insects and organisms that can cause considerable damage to the wood in a home.
-A professional termite inspection will include examining the interior and exterior of the home to look for wood damage and to help identify the cause.
+A professional termite inspection will include examining the visible, accessible interior and exterior of the home to look for wood damage and to help identify the cause.

 Who pays for a VA loan pest inspection?

-VA guidelines indicate that the VA loan pest inspection (which again is actually a termite inspection) may not be paid by the buyer for a first mortgage in most states.
+VA guidelines indicate that the VA loan pest inspection (which again is actually a WDI inspection) may not be paid by the buyer for a first mortgage in most states.
 For a refinance, VA borrowers can pay this fee.

-What does a pest inspector look for?
+What does a WDI inspector look for?

 Related > The Top 5 Signs of Termites

 Once the inspection is completed, the termite control professional will provide a report or certificate that details the extent of infestation or damage.
 The form will also outline recommended treatments and the limits of the inspection.